yanglangfei/FontDroid/README.md

 ###### 1. Extends abstract widgets

-All widgets have a abstract class(`AbstractTextView`), you can extends and implement a abstract method `getTypefaceAssetPath()` in your subclass.
+All widgets have a abstract class(ex: `AbstractTextView`), you can extends and implement a abstract method `getTypefaceAssetPath()` in your subclass.

 ```java
 /**